DavidMosquera/onto-trace-gui/README.md

 # OntoTraceV2.0 GUI
-This repository contains a public version of the OntoTraceV2.0 tool discussed in the paper "Ontology-based Automatic Reasoning and NLP for Tracing Software Requirements into Models with the OntoTrace Tool" submitted to the 29th International Working Conference on Requirement Engineering: Foundation for Software Quality will take place from the 17th to 20th of April 2023 in Barcelona, Catalunya, Spain.
+This repository contains a public version of the OntoTraceV2.0 tool discussed in the paper "Ontology-based Automatic Reasoning and NLP for Tracing Software Requirements into Models with the OntoTrace Tool" submitted to the 29th International Working Conference on Requirement Engineering: Foundation for Software Quality in Barcelona, Catalunya, Spain.
 Especially, this repository contains the graphical user interface who consumes the Automatic reasoning NLP API.
 You can find such API [here](#).

 # Getting Started with Create React App